 In other words, I am more preoccupied with the content of the pictorial conversations and less concerned with the voice.
 The content, in turn, determines the particular qualities of the voice, which remain secondary.

 Is it fair to say that every piece an artist paints is in a way an amalgam not just of the scene in front of them and the paints on their palette, but an entire life experience, synthesized to a greater or lesser extent on the canvas?
-If this is true, do you have a sense of obligation—or anxiety—about speaking your life experience clearly through your work?
+If this is true, do you have a sense of obligation—or anxiety—about speaking your life experience clearly through your oil paintings?

 I do not believe there is such a thing as “obligation.”
 There are urges, desires and decisions.
 But fulfilling certain desires takes a tremendous amount of courage.
-It definitely takes some courage to fulfil the urge of expressing personal experiences on a canvas.
+It definitely takes some courage to fulfill the urge of expressing personal experiences on a canvas.
 I feel like I constantly have to dismantle limitations and safety nets that we build for ourselves through education and training.

 Like all of us, I’ve invested my efforts in figuring out the craft.
 Artifice is necessary to unveil the human experience—but it may also conceal it, when it becomes self-referential.
 It does take a fair bit of honesty and courage to have the craft speak of personal experience.

-Since my last year in college I was interested in the issue of light.
+Since my last year in college, I was interested in the issue of light.
 Light is both a revealing and a concealing principle.
 Sometimes the light mainly reveals, like crisp, sunny weather does at mid-day.
 Evening light, on the other hand, conceals things.
 Being less interested in the landscape of facts, and more concerned with atmosphere, the qualities of concealment are essential to me.
 There’s more mystery in evening and twilight hours.

 How heavily do you rely on photography to guide your painting?